ETV (Sri Lanka): History

 ETV started in late 1991 as a branch of Mirco-Wave Communication Systems (Private) Limited (MCS) (Sri Lanka Registrar of Companies # NPVS9093).
 MCS was a subsidiary of East-West Enterprises and was the primary reason for the E in ETV (East West Television).
 The original board of MCS and Later ETV consisted of 4 persons - namely, Nahil Wijesuriya, Captain Lester Weinman, Uoosoof Mohideen and Priyanke de Silva.
 These four names are in the registrar of companies register for both ETV and Micro-Wave communication systems.

 Incidentally, Nahil's alma-mater is Trinity College, Kandy while the other three studied at St. Peter's College, Colombo 4.

 The logo of ETV depicted in this article (and has the colours of East West Enterprises) was designed by Nahil Wijesuriya in his office at the Robert Senanayake Building in Nawam Mawatha, Colombo 2.

 Priyanke (Anthonus) de Silva (Priyanke Research) met Uoosoof Mohideen at the Arthur C. Clarke Institute for Modern Technologies in August 1990.
 Priyanke and Uoosoof became friends and it was Uoosoof who invited Priyanke to join MCS as a Consultant Engineer for ETV, which was headed at that time by Mr. Roshan Rupesinghe.
 Soon after joining, Roshan Rupesinghe migrated to Australia at which point Nahil invited Priyanke to be the CEO/Managing Director of MCS.

 Programming for ETV was by down linking AsiaSat1 programs by a 50 foot diameter concrete dish built by Nahil (for which he owned a patent) at an east–west property in Peliyagoda, Sri Lanka.
 The AsiaSat1 signal was very weak (approx -19db to -23db) and the 50 foot dish enabled ETV to provide 'broadcast quality' programs.
 Incidentally, MCS sold self-manufactured glass-fibre dishes of 16 foot diameter for residential use (including hotels).

+Service of the two stations extended to Kandy in 1994.